 Alniphyllum comprises three species in China, India, Myanmar, Laos, Taiwan and Vietnam.
 They are deciduous trees, the leaves alternate with serrate margins; stipules absent.
 Inflorescences are terminal or axillary, paniculate or racemose.
 The flowers are hermaphrodite and five-merous; the calyx cup-shaped, the corolla campanulate, with ten stamens, five long and five short.
 The fruit is a slightly fleshy capsule, dehiscing via five valves; the seeds have membranous wings at each end (Hwang & Grimes 1996).

-Alniphyllum is little known in cultivation and is restricted to botanic gardens and specialist plant collection with mild climatic conditions.
-Despite a number of attempts to introduce this genus to cultivation the species have remained challenged.
-Despite Alniphyllum fortunei being introduced in the 19th century and again in the 1980s, the current champion trees in the UK are from material sent to the UK in 1993 from the Shanghai Botanic Garden.
+Despite a number of attempts to introduce this genus to cultivation Alniphyllum remains little known and restricted to botanic gardens and specialist plant collections with mild climatic conditions.
+Alniphyllum fortunei was introduced in the 19th century and again in the 1980s, but the current champion trees in the UK and Ireland are from material sent from the Shanghai Botanic Garden in 1993.
 These maturing specimens apprear to be tolerant of the southwest's climate, with one specimen at Carnon Downs in Cornwall now 12 m tall.
-Alniphyllum pterospermum Matsum. has also been described, by Huxley et al. (1992), but the only specimen traced is in the University of California Botanical Garden at Berkeley.
+Alniphyllum pterospermum Matsum. has also been described, by Huxley et al. (1992), but the only specimen traced is in the University of California Botanical Garden at Berkeley, not strictly within our area.

-Collections of Alniphyllum fortunei and A. eberhardtii were introduced from Northern Vietnam in 2011, but these too are likely to be sensitive to cold winters especially in exposed locations.
+Further collections of A. fortunei and A. eberhardtii were introduced from Northern Vietnam in 2011, but these too are likely to be sensitive to cold winters especially in exposed locations.

 Key modified from Hwang & Grimes (1996).